-Formal minutes of the AGM and Conference will appear in the next issue of Flight, but some highlights are worthy of mention at this
+Formal minutes of the AGM and Conference will appear in the next issue of Flight, but some highlights are worthy of mention at this stage.

-Guest speaker, Dr Phillip Tortell, Director of Protected Ecosystems, Department of Conservation, delivered an interesting address on "The Department of Conservation and its role in rare waterfowl management'. a subject dear to DU's heart.
+Guest speaker, Dr Phillip Tortell, Director of Protected Ecosystems, Department of Conservation, delivered an interesting address on "The Department of Conservation and its role in rare waterfowl management", a subject dear to DU's heart.
 Most encouraging was the support for DU and its objectives which was evident through his speech.
-The evidence is there for a most valuable collaboration between DU and the new Department
+The evidence is there for a most valuable collaboration between DU and the new Department of Conservation.
+Life member, Lady Diana Issac, had

-Life member, Lady Diana Issac, had travelled from Christchurch to attend the conference and her being awarded the Bill Barrett Trophy was a fitting tribute to the work of the Isaac Wildlife Trust and its support of DU especially in the Royal Swan project.
+Life member, Lady Diana Issac, had travelled from Christchurch to attend the conference and her being awarded the Bill Barrett Trophy was a fitting tribute to the work of the Issac Wildlife Trust and its support of DU especially in the Royal Swan project.
 Lady Diana was able to announce details of the Open Day at Peacock Springs to be held this October, proceeds to be donated to DU.
 Further details of this most generous gesture are given in DU News.